Thoriqaafif/VRP/README.md

 After we got the cluster result.
 We can move on to ACS program.
 Here are some steps to do:

-1. Save the clustering result with the name "klaster.json"
+1. Save the clustering result with the name `klaster.json`
 2. Run `acs.ipynb` program
-3. For Depo 1, here are some parameter that can be change (if needed)
+3. For Depo 1, here are some parameters that can be changed (if needed)

 ```py
 alpha = 0.7  # pheromone influence